cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

   [that left connect right])
 ```

-`wire` place the two ports of an edge on the stack.
+`wire` places the two ports of an edge on the stack.

 ```clojure
 (define-net _ (forall (A) [] [A DiffList])